 The Austrian company Kronospan will invest 230 million euros in a new manufacturing plant of wooden panels for the furniture industry in Tortosa (Catalonia).
-It is the largest foreign investment ever recorded in the area and will mean the creation of at least of 187 direct jobs.
+The largest foreign investment ever recorded in the area will create at least 187 direct jobs.

-The general manager of Kronospan Spain, Javier Macicior, emphasizes in this interview that this is a 100% sustainable project that is fully in line with the concept of circular economy.
-Precisely, Catalonia hosted the Circular Economy Hotspot for the first time this November, which drew attention to its assets in this sector.
+The general manager of Kronospan Spain, Javier Macicior, emphasizes in this interview that this is a 100% sustainable project that is fully in line with the concept of the circular economy.
+Catalonia hosted the Circular Economy Hotspot for the first time this November, which drew attention to its assets in the circular economy sector.

 Javier Macicior explains that this investment’s economic impact will be highly significant as it will involve the concentration of a cluster of related companies near the new factory.
 Kronospan has a global workforce of more than 14,500 workers and more than 40 factories worldwide.